 Fig. 7.
-Relationships (adjusted $r^2$ ) between net ecosystem productivity (NEP) (a, b, and c), gross ecosystem productivity (GEP) (d, e, and f), and modeled estimates obtained using the Landsberg equation and multiple regression of the residuals presented in Table 6 during the three periods of study: 10-15 June 2002 (a and d), 5-13 July 2002 (b and e), and 7-13 August 2002 (c and f).
-Relationships are shown for entire days when incoming photosynthetically active radiation (PAR) exceeded 0.1 $\mu$ mol·m-2·s-1.
+Relationships (adjusted r^2) between net ecosystem productivity (NEP) (a, b, and c), gross ecosystem productivity (GEP) (d, e, and f), and modeled estimates obtained using the Landsberg equation and multiple regression of the residuals presented in Table 6 during the three periods of study: 10-15 June 2002 (a and d), 5-13 July 2002 (b and e), and 7-13 August 2002 (c and f).
+Relationships are shown for entire days when incoming photosynthetically active radiation (PAR) exceeded 0.1 μ mol·m-2·s-1.

-coming PAR from the Landsberg approach (Table 6).
-These variables were used because there was the least interaction between them and they described the greatest combined variability in $CO_2$ flux.
-RH was able to describe much of the variability in $T{air}$ , resulting in the exclusion of $T{air}$ from the analysis. $T{soil}$ was included, and even though it was used to derive GEP, it did not greatly covary with GEP during the periods examined (r = -0.02 for P1; -0.36 for P2; -0.18 for P3).
+for P3).
 The multiple regressions were performed on the residuals of PAR versus NEP and GEP for each study period because the Landsberg curve provided the best description of the relationship (Table 6).
 Regression equations were then added to the Landsberg equation for each study period and were plotted against measured NEP and GEP in Fig. 7.
 In all cases, inclusion of meteorological driving variables (apart from incoming PAR) improved the prediction of NEP and GEP.

-Within-footprint vegetation structural and elevation influences on CO2 fluxes
+Within-footprint vegetation structural and elevation influences on CO2 Fluxes